josdejong/blog/source/about/index.md

 in a clear and easy to understand way.

-Things I'm interested in include modeling of dynamic systems, mathematics, robotics, programming, automation, distributed systems, software agent technology, networks, web applications, and more.
+Things I'm interested in include modeling of dynamic systems, mathematics, robotics, programming, automation, distributed systems, machine learning, software agent technology, networks, web applications, and more.
 There is just so much interesting stuff to work on!